Swank and style: Everyone’s talking about the 14th Street scene's restaurants, bars and shops.

-Bars, restaurants, galleries, boutiques, coffee shops, music venues, vintage stores: the 14th Street scene has an experience for everyone.
+Creative cocktail bars, Michelin-approved restaurants, funky galleries, unique boutiques, trendy coffee shops, rockin' music venues: the 14th Street NW scene has an experience for everyone.
 Locals and visitors throng to this exceptional streetscape for its endless allure and ceaseless excitement.
-Read up on the spots that make 14th Street buzz.
+Discover the spots that make 14th Street NW buzz.

 Pearl Dive is a palace indeed, boasting a Gulf-style bar and a dedicated fishmonger.
-Devotedly serving sustainable American seafood, chef Jeff Black serves highly select oysters, rotating based on freshness.
+This Michelin Guide Bib Gourmand honoree from Chef Jeff Black devotedly serves up sustainable American seafood, including highly select oysters, rotating based on freshness.
 Start with a dozen Black Salts on the half shell – these plump alluvial oysters are specially grown in Virginia for Mr. Black.
 Don’t miss the gumbos, po’ boys, grilled fish or duck confit (still waterborne, fewer gills).

 Pearl Dive Oyster Palace, 1612 14th Street NW, Washington, DC 20009

 Black Jack & TILT Side Bar